Rotator Cuff Repair

 - You'll be positioned on the operating table.

 - The anesthesiologist or nurse anesthetist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

 - The skin over your surgical site will be cleaned with an antiseptic solution.

 - Your surgeon will make a cut (incision) in the shoulder area.
 The incision will vary depending on the type of surgery (open surgery, arthroscopy, or a combination of both) that may be done.

 - The arthroscope (if used) will be put through the incision.

 - Other incisions may be made to use other small grasping, probing, or cutting tools.

-- The provider will fix or replace injured tendons and muscles with a graft tendon from another part of the body.
+- The surgeon will fix or replace injured tendons and muscles with a graft tendon from another part of the body.

-- Bone spurs will be removed if they are present.
+- Bone spurs will be removed if there are any.

 - The incision will be closed with stitches or surgical staples.